 - Preheat oven to 325 degrees F.

-Add honey mustard, lemon juice, and crush pineapple to saucepan.
-Begin to warm over medium heat and cook, whisking constantly, until glaze begins to boil.
+- When ham has 30 minutes left to cook, remove from oven.
+Add light brown sugar, crushed pineapple, honey mustard, cornstarch, lemon juice, and salt to a small saucepan over medium heat, then whisk to combine.
+Begin to cook, whisking constantly, until glaze begins to boil.
 Cook for 1 additional minute, then remove from heat.
-If desired, transfer to another bowl for easier handling.
+If desired, transfer to another bowl for easier handling.1 cup light brown sugar, 1 cup crushed pineapple, 1/4 cup honey mustard, 1 tablespoon cornstarch, 1 tablespoon lemon juice, 1 pinch salt

-Remove ham from oven and spoon on glaze, making sure to press glaze between the slices.
-Once you’ve finished glazing, if any outside slices have fallen or become loose, you can use toothpicks to reattach the slices (just make sure to spear the toothpicks downward so that they stay in place).
+- Spoon prepared glaze onto ham, making sure to press glaze between slices.
+Once finished glazing, if any outside slices of ham have fallen or become loose, you can use toothpicks to reattach slices (just make sure to spear toothpicks downward so that they stay in place).

-Return ham to oven and bake for another 30 minutes.
-If using a thermometer, ensure that inside temp is at least 145 degrees F.
+- Return ham to oven and bake for remaining 30 minutes.
+For best results, use an oven-safe thermometer to ensure internal temperature reaches 145 degrees F.

 - Cut and serve ham immediately.